MrSirapob/portfolio/README.md

 ## 📋 Sections

 - **About** - Introduction as a recent graduate, professional background, internship experience, and current job opportunity status
-- **Experience** - Education at Phaya University and Fullstack Developer internship at Hyphen Plus Company
+- **Experience** - Education at Phayao University and Fullstack Developer internship at Hyphen Plus Company
 - **Projects** - Showcase of completed projects:
   - Smart Refrigerator (IoT): AI-powered smart refrigerator using ESP32, Raspberry Pi, and YOLO
   - G3nz Website: Personal gaming website with game statistics and recommendations